-In casual American English, "I don't feel like cooking tonight" sounds like "ahy DOHNT FEEL LAHYK KUU-kuhng tuh-NAHYT".
-Several things happen here, and the headline one is the Unreleased Stops: the final stop consonant closes without a puff of air.
+Americans pronounce "I don't feel like cooking tonight" as "ahy DOHNT FEEL LAHYK KUU-kuhng tuh-NAHYT" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Unreleased Stops — the final stop consonant closes without a puff of air.
+It lands on tonight, and it's why Americans sound more relaxed than the textbook.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.